coderwangpengdd/sliding_drawer/README.md

 );
 ```

-3. (Optional) Use the controller to interact with the drawer (eg, for closing):
+3. (Optional) Use the controller to interact with the drawer (e.g., for closing):

 ```dart
 // Call the animateClose method to close the drawer with an animation.